The Condor (film)

 The Condor is a 2007 American animated superhero film based on a character created by Stan Lee.
 It features the voices of Wilmer Valderrama, María Conchita Alonso, Kathleen Barr, Michael Dobson, Mary Elizabeth McGlynn, and Cusse Mankuma.

 The film was released under the Stan Lee Presents banner.
 The Condor is based on a story line developed by Stan Lee and the script was written by Marv Wolfman.
-The film was released on DVD on March 20, 2007, followed by a screening on Cartoon Network that same month.
+The film was released on DVD on March 20, 2007, followed by a screening on Cartoon Network's Toonami block that same month.